signalshore/signalshore.github.io/content/2019-03-17-Bangalore-Treks.md

 > ![savnd-team](/assets/images/2019-03-17/team_savn.jpg)

-We returned to bangalore soon enough.
+We returned to Bangalore soon enough.
 I took an hour long nap for the major part of the journey back home.
-The others I believe took some embarassing photos of me sleeping.
+The others I believe took some embarrassing photos of me sleeping.

 # GPX tracks and Analysis